 - Sell to an investor – An investor may buy your house quickly.
 Keep in mind, you may get less than a fair market price.

 - Sell to a developer – Selling to a developer is typically only an option if your home is a teardown or on a large lot.

 - You can sell at an auction – If you sell at an auction, you can sell your house quickly.
 However, you are likely to get less than a fair market price.

 What is FSBO, and how easy is it to market your house?

 Selling your home yourself – For Sale By Owner or FSBO – means you can avoid paying around 6% of your equity toward paying your and the buyer’s agents’ commissions.
 And in the event that you’re putting your house up for sale in a seller’s market, finding a buyer shouldn’t be too much of a challenge.
 However, if you are in a buyer’s market, this can be an issue selling quickly without professional guidance for marketing and otherwise.

-Aside from being your advocate, if you hire an agent to help you, your agent will know all the tips and tricks for marketing your house and will help you negotiate everything you need to negotiate with the buyer’s agent too.
+Aside from being your advocate, if you hire an agent to help you, your agent will know all the tips and tricks for marketing your house.
+They will help you negotiate everything you need to negotiate with the buyer’s agent too.
 An expert will keep track of all the intricacies of the transaction too.

 And even better, for example, Trelora has five-star rated agents that provide unparalleled marketing service to get you the best price in the quickest amount of time possible.
-Additionally if you list your house with us, Trelora does this for a low flat fee – so you get the best of both worlds – the savings that FSBO would bring in addition to expert service and assistance.
+Additionally if you list your house with us, Trelora does this for just 1%.
+You get the best of both worlds – the savings that FSBO would bring in addition to expert service and assistance.